Bodigrim/smallcheck/README.md

 * Install it and give it a try!
   `cabal update; cabal install smallcheck`
-* Read the [paper][paper] or [other materials][oldpage] from the original authors of SmallCheck (note that information might be somewhat outdated)
+* Read the [paper][paper] or [other materials][oldpage] from the original authors of SmallCheck (note that that information might be somewhat outdated)
 * If you see something that can be improved, please [submit an issue][issues]
 * Check out [the source code][github] at GitHub